ROCN™ Sample Test Questions

 Directions: Each question or incomplete statement below is followed by four suggested answers or completions.
 Select the one that is best in each case.

-1. The nurse recognizes the need to postpone Lutetium-177 dotatate treatment when they note:
+1. The nurse recognizes the need to postpone lutetium-177 dotatate treatment when they note:

-(A) long-acting octreotide was given two weeks prior to the scheduled treatment
+(A) Long-acting octreotide was given two weeks prior to the scheduled treatment

-(B) long-acting octreotide was given six weeks prior to the scheduled treatment
+(B) Long-acting octreotide was given six weeks prior to the scheduled treatment

-(C) short-acting octreotide was given 48 hours prior to the scheduled treatment
+(C) Short-acting octreotide was given 48 hours prior to the scheduled treatment

-(D) short-acting octreotide was given 72 hours prior to the scheduled treatment
+(D) Short-acting octreotide was given 72 hours prior to the scheduled treatment

-3. Which factor negatively affects radiation treatment outcomes:
+3. Which factor negatively affects radiation treatment outcomes?

-(A) A hemoglobin of 6 g/dL
+(A) Hemoglobin 6 g/dL

 (B) Platelet count 90,000/mm3